Political positions of Tulsi Gabbard: Nuclear weapons and arms race

+Threats from missile programs

+In March 2026, the director of national intelligence, Gabbard, testified before the Senate Intelligence Committee and noted that U.S. intelligence agencies aim to deter U.S. adversaries from developing nuclear-capable weapons and missile programs.
+She said that Iran "could" combine technology from its existing space program with its missile development capabilities to "begin to develop" an intercontinental ballistic missile "before 2035, should Tehran attempt to pursue that capability."

+Gabbard noted that several adversarial countries are developing elaborate missile programs that may pose a threat to the U.S. homeland, stating, "The intelligence community assesses that Russia, China, North Korea, Iran and Pakistan have been researching and developing an array of novel, advanced or traditional missile delivery systems with nuclear and conventional payloads that put our homeland within range."
+Further, she cautioned that China and Russia had systems "capable of penetrating or bypassing U.S. missile defenses," while North Korea's missiles could already reach U.S. soil, and Pakistan's missiles "potentially" could as well.

 Regime change interventions

 In a 2018 interview with The Intercept, Gabbard said U.S. efforts at regime change "have ended up worse off for the people of those countries and have been counterproductive to the interests of the American people."
-The Intercept described her as "an outspoken critic of U.S. involvement in the Middle East from the disastrous Iraq War to NATO’s 2011 intervention in Libya that followed Arab Spring protests against the brutal regime of Moammar Gadhafi."
+The Intercept described her as "an outspoken critic of U.S. involvement in the Middle East from the disastrous Iraq War to NATO's 2011 intervention in Libya that followed Arab Spring protests against the brutal regime of Moammar Gadhafi."
 She has also called for an end to the nearly two-decades-long U.S. war in Afghanistan.
 In her February 2, 2019 campaign launch, Gabbard called on everyone to take a stand against what she described as the "neolibs and neocons" from both parties promoting regime change.

-According to Rolling Stone columnist Matt Taibbi, Gabbard's position is "not as has been represented in most press accounts. … She’s not an isolationist.
-She’s simply opposed to bombing the crap out of, and occupying, foreign countries for no apparent positive strategic objective, beyond enriching contractors".
+According to Rolling Stone columnist Matt Taibbi, Gabbard's position is "not as has been represented in most press accounts. … She's not an isolationist.
+She's simply opposed to bombing the crap out of, and occupying, foreign countries for no apparent positive strategic objective, beyond enriching contractors".